barryvdh/laravel-ide-helper/readme.md

 You can now re-generate the docs yourself (for future updates) in arisan

     php artisan ide-helper:generate

+If you use SublimeText CodeIntel, the format is a bit different.
+So add --sublime (or -S) to your command

+    php artisan ide-helper:generate -S

 You can also publish the config-file to add extra facades (ie. for bundles).